usc-cs/md_template/install.md

 Where `target_url` is where your website will be deployed to (e.g., `http://bits.usc.edu/target_url`).

-Alternatively, if you expect that you will be creating multiple sites, ask an admin to become a collaborator.
+Alternatively, if you expect that you will be creating multiple sites, ask an admin to become a collaborator of that repository.

-You will need to do a pull on the `bits.usc.edu:www/docs/md_receiver` repo.
-Use `sudo git pull`.

-You will also need to add `ptzbot` with write access to your website repo.  the bot account used is defined in `github_account.json`
+After the sites.json has been updated, you will need to do a pull on the `bits.usc.edu:www/docs/md_receiver` folder.
+Use `git pull`.
+You will also need to add `ptzbot` with read access to your website repo.
+(The bot account used may change - it is defined in `github_account.json` in `md_receiver`.)

 ### Make your changes as usual